Gobindpreet9/whosmyguy/README.md

 ---

-Happy coding, and may you always know who your guy is! 👨‍💻👩‍💻
+Happy coding, and may you always know who your guy/gal is! 👨‍💻👩‍💻